sanskarkothari2002/StringSimilarityIndex/README.md

 1) Numpy
 2) collections

-You can install these packages using pip, the Python
+You can install these packages using pip.